A Sense of Things: Cádiz /Guidebook

 Workshop programme

-The following programme is a workshop outline, subject to change depending on weather, creative conditions, work flow and general mood!
+The following is a workshop outline, subject to change depending on weather, creative conditions, work flow and general mood!
 As a minimum, throughout the five days, there will be lessons in collage, printing with found objects, cutting and printing with lino, watercolour painting, sketching with a range of drawing materials, choosing and working with a limited colour palette.

 You’re welcome to arrive at Casa Palacio Las Marías from 9.30am for tea or coffee to start each day.
 Teaching starts at 10am and finishes at 4pm but you can stay on and work with our input until 5pm.